aqerd/robots/README.md

 # Robots
-The project to learn OO design concepts and MDI application development in Java
+Uni project to learn OOP concepts and MDI in Java